Juan Francisco Fresno: President of the Episcopal Conference of Chile

 He was elected President of the Episcopal Conference of Chile in 1975.
 He played a key role in the efforts to restore democracy in Chile during the military dictatorship of Augusto Pinochet by making contact with opposition leaders and persuaded them to unite in a pro-democracy effort that included Marxists and the democratic right.
 After the fall of Pinochet he promoted their first tense contacts with the government and was one of the supporters of Acuerdo Nacional para la Transición a la Democracia Plena (National Agreement for the Transition to Full Democracy).
 This in turn led to the 1988 Chilean national plebiscite that marked the beginning of the end of the military regime.

 Cardinal

 Pope John Paul II named him Archbishop of Santiago de Chile on 3 May 1983.
 He was created Cardinal-Priest of S. Maria Immacolata di Lourdes a Boccea in the consistory of 25 May 1985.
 He resigned the pastoral government of the archdiocese on 30 March 1990.
-He lost the right to participate a conclave when turned 80 years of age, in 1994.
+He lost the right to participate in a conclave when turning 80, in 1994.